-The main event to plan your travels around are the two tropical monsoons.
-These hit different parts of the coastline at different times of the year, ensuring that actually, Sri Lanka can be visited year round as long as you go to the regions not currently under the monsoon.
+The main event to plan your travels around is the two tropical monsoons.
+These hit different parts of the coastline at different times of the year, ensuring that actually, Sri Lanka can be visited year-round as long as you go to the regions not currently under the monsoon.

 As a general rule, the South West Monsoon hits the south-west coast between May and September while the North East Monsoon will hit the north-east coast between October and February.

 Colombo to Negombo

 - 10 Sri Lanka Beaches You’d Be Foolish to Miss